10 days Itinerary for Lahaul Spiti Road trip

 Leave around 7:00 am from Manali for Chandratal Lake.
 The Lake of Moon lays just 140 km from Manali but it takes almost 7-8 hrs to reach the place.
 The road to Chandratal Lake has only dirt and stones and no sign of tartar anywhere.
 On the way, you get to see waterfalls and the so-called Pagal Nallas (unexpected water comes through these).
 So, be really cautious.

-Attraction: Rohtang Pass, also known as pass of dead corpuses and Chandratal Lake
+Attraction: Rohtang Pass, also known as the pass of dead corposes and Chandratal Lake

 Must Try: Chandra Dhabha at Batal run by a couple Chacha Chachi